SofteqDG/ios-objective-c-coding-style/README.md

 }
 ```

-* There SHOULD be exactly one blank line between methods to aid in visual clarity and organization.
-* Whitespace within methods MAY separate functionality, though this inclination often indicates an opportunity to split the method into several, smaller methods.
 * Prefer using auto-synthesis.
 But if necessary, `@synthesize` and `@dynamic` MUST each be declared on new lines in the implementation.

 ## Naming